Electric cars & pollution: facts and figures

 There is a lot of misinformation out there about the pollution caused by electric cars.
 For instance, one of the most common arguments against electric vehicles is that their production results in higher emissions than manufacturing internal combustion engine (ICE) cars.

-Another common complaint is that the batteries in electric cars make them very heavy and, as a result, more likely than conventional cars to wear out the road beneath them and cause harmful particles to enter the air.
-However, the particulates from road surfaces shouldn’t be confused with particles that cause health problems.
-Most of the small particles that get into the lungs and bloodstream — and cause complications for humans — come from combustion engines, not our roads.
+Another common complaint is that the batteries in electric cars make them very heavy and, as a result, more likely than conventional ICE cars to wear out the road beneath them and produce harmful particles called non-exhaust particulate matter (PM).

-Figure: EVs already have a 58% lower lifecycle impact than ICE cars
+Figure: EVs have up to 78% lower lifecycle emissions than ICE cars

 Fact: Recycling can balance the emissions required to produce EVs